hazelcast/hazelcast/hazelcast-documentation/src/JCache-Eviction.md

 ##### Cache size estimation

 As mentioned earlier, Hazelcast JCache provides an estimation algorithm to prevent cluster-wide network operations, concurrent access to other partitions and background tasks.
-It also offers a highly predictable operation runtime when eviction is necessary.
+It also offers a highly predictable operation runtime when the eviction is necessary.

-The estimation algorithm is based on the previously calculated maximum partition size (see last two sections) and is calculated against against the current partition only.
+The estimation algorithm is based on the previously calculated maximum partition size (please see the [Reference Caches section](#reference-caches) and [Active DataSet Caches section](#active-dataset-caches)) and is calculated against the current partition only.

-The algorithm to reckon the number of stored entries in the cache (cluster-wide) and if eviction is necessary is shown in the following pseudo-code example:
+The algorithm to reckon the number of stored entries in the cache (cluster-wide) and if the eviction is necessary is shown in the following pseudo-code example:

 ```plain